Andrew P. Sage Scholarship Fund

 In 1994, Dr. Sage received the Donald G. Fink Prize from the IEEE, and a Superior Public Service Award for his service on the CNA Corporation Board of Trustees from the U.S. Secretary of the Navy.
 In 2000, he received the Simon Ramo Medal from the IEEE in recognition of his contributions to systems engineering and an IEEE Third Millennium Medal.
 In 2002, he received an Eta Kappa Nu Eminent Membership Award and the INCOSE Pioneer Award.
 In 2007, he was elected as a Charter Member of the Omega Alpha systems engineering honor society.
 He was elected to the National Academy of Engineering in 2004 for contributions to the theory and practice of systems engineering and systems management.

 "We owe Dean Emeritus Andy Sage, an enormous amount of respect and gratitude for the lasting contributions that he made to our engineering school at Mason.
 Through his professional accomplishments, culminating in his election to the National Academy of Engineering, Andy really raised the stature and reputation of the school.
-He will be greatly missed," said Dean of the Volgenau School of Engineering, Ken Ball.
+He will be greatly missed," said Dean of the College of Engineering and Computing, Ken Ball.